Marine Parkway-Gil Hodges Memorial Bridge

 - Convection inside the steel cover heating up the cables and cable sockets

 Critical temperatures for the cables and cable sockets were evaluated based on the auto-ignition temperature of the lubricant.
-Hinman showed that, in a severe vehicle fire, the steel covers added 5-25 minutes of fire resistance to the lifting mechanism.
-Once the steel covers were shown to increase fire resistance of the lifting mechanism, Hinman collaborated with HDR’s mechanical and structural engineers to create a constructible method to install the covers.
-The final design met all the functional needs of the MTA, including:
+Hinman showed that, in severe vehicle fires, the steel covers added 5 to 25 minutes of fire resistance to the lifting mechanism.
+Once the steel covers had increased fire resistance of the lifting mechanism, Hinman collaborated with HDR’s mechanical and structural engineers to create a constructible method to install the covers.
+Overall, the final design met all the functional needs of the MTA, including:

 - Extent of covers governed by conflicts to existing structure

 - Swinging doors on span side of girder for accessibility

 - Removable hatches on tower side of girder for accessibility